This video answers the questions:

 A patch test is done to ensure there are no reactions.

 We perform a patch test on everyone beforehand.
-You will feel a light prickly sensation under the eye and on the eye lids during the dermarolling stage, and a mild stinging sensation for a few seconds upon application of the mask.
+You will feel a light prickly sensation under the eye and on the eye lids during the dermarolling stage, and a mild stinging sensation for a few seconds upon application of the serum.

 It depends on the severity and resistance of the condition, but 1-3 treatments is the norm.